ma-za-kpe/Pombe/README.md

 ## Architecture
 - The app has a screaming architecture and is packaged by layered features.
 - Each feature has a domain and presentation layer.
 In each presentation layer, youll find a [Viewtate][viewstate], [Event][event] and [ViewModel][viewmodel] file.
 - In the domain layer, we have modeled the domain according to feature.
-As for this particularapp, we have actually reused some data classes, since the the [Pojos][pojos] are the same accross cartain features.
+As for this particular app, we have actually reused some data classes, since the the [Pojos][pojos] are the same accross cartain features.
 - Special feature like the filter chips fetch data from the [RoomDB][roomdb], which comes auto populated with the different categories.
 This is so because creating an api end point for the using [Retrofi][retrofit] is redundant and creates technical debt.
 - The app is built in a Redux-style, where each UI 'screen' / feature has its own [ViewModel][viewmodel], which depends on a feature view state.
-- Each [ViewModel][viewmodel] is responsible for subscribing to any data streams, in this case the the use-cases, required for the view, as well as exposing functions which allow the UI to send events.
+- Each (ViewModel)[viewmodel] is responsible for subscribing to any data streams, in this case the the use-cases, required for the view, as well as exposing functions which allow the UI to send events.

 ## Data